martinfuchs/DepthKit/README.md

 RGBDToolkit is in prerelease v.
 004 for Mac OS X and Windows Released on December 21st 2012

-The original manual was graciously written by the wonderful and talented video artist i.m klif (http://vimeo.com/32631165) during our Resonate workshop in Belgrade, Serbia on March 16th 2012.
-Subsequent versions edited by James George.

 RGBDToolkit is a labor of love by
 James George, developer http://www.jamesgeorge.org Alexander Porter, experimental photographer http://www.alexanderporter.com